mkovar52/infant-tracker-app/README.md

-# DunderMifflin Feedback App
+# Infant Tracker App

-###### Small Flask application that allows users to rate their purchase experience with the notorious DunderMifflin Scranton branch.
+###### Flask application that allows users to keep daily log of their infants feeding times, dirty diapers and more.

 ## Features List